yaml/yaml-spec/spec/spec.md

 This allows the receiver to complete processing a [document] without having to wait for the next one to arrive.
-The sender may also transmit "keep-alive" messages in the form of [comment] lines or repeated [document end markers] without signalling the start of the next [document].
+The sender may also transmit "keep-alive" messages in the form of [comment] lines or repeated [document end markers] without signaling the start of the next [document].